John David Washington

 John David Washington (born July 28, 1984) is an American actor and former professional football player.
-He played college football at Morehouse College and signed with the St. Louis Rams as an undrafted free agent in 2006.
+He is the son of actor Denzel Washington.
+He started his career in college football at Morehouse College and signed with the St. Louis Rams as an undrafted free agent in 2006.
 Professionally, Washington spent four years as a running back for the United Football League's Sacramento Mountain Lions.

-Washington shifted to an acting career like his father, Denzel Washington, and mother, Pauletta.
+Washington shifted to acting, his parents' careers.
 He was part of the main cast of the HBO comedy series Ballers (2015–2019).
-His breakthrough came playing Ron Stallworth in Spike Lee's 2018 crime film BlacKkKlansman, for which he received both Golden Globe and Screen Actors Guild Award nominations.
-In 2020, he starred in Christopher Nolan's science fiction action-thriller film Tenet, for which he won the Saturn Award for Best Actor.
+His breakthrough role came playing Ron Stallworth in Spike Lee's crime drama BlacKkKlansman (2018), for which he received Golden Globe Award and Screen Actors Guild Award nominations.
+Washington has since gained leading roles in films such as Tenet (2020), Malcolm & Marie (2021), and The Creator (2023).
+He made his Broadway debut in a 2022 revival of the August Wilson play The Piano Lesson and reprised his role in its 2024 film adaptation.